Persecution of transgender people under the second Trump administration: Violence by transgender people

 In the wake of the assassination of Charlie Kirk, transgender people were almost immediately subject to accusations of responsibility, especially after The Wall Street Journal falsely reported that an internal ATF memo stated that messages were engraved on the cases of the shooter's ammo which expressed "transgender and anti-fascist ideology."
-Conservative commentator Joey Mannarino, who had previously expressed his desire for trans people to be "rounded up, detained and studied", posted on the social media platform X "If the person who killed Charlie Kirk was a transgender, there can be no mercy for that species any longer.
+Conservative commentator Joey Mannarino, who had previously expressed his desire for transgender people to be "rounded up, detained and studied", posted on the social media platform X, "If the person who killed Charlie Kirk was a transgender, there can be no mercy for that species any longer.
 We've already tolerated far too much [from] those creatures".
 A trans woman from Seattle was accused by numerous conservatives on social media of being the shooter.
 As a result, she received hundreds of abusive messages, including death threats.
 The Heritage Foundation has requested that the FBI label "transgender extremists" as a domestic terror threat.
+In May 2026, the White House issued a counterterrorism strategy seeking to prioritize the "neutralization" of "violent secular political groups whose ideology is anti-American, radically pro-transgender, and anarchist."

-Numbers vary across study and methodology, depending on factors such as how such crimes are defined, but they do not show a disproportionate rate violence among transgender people.
+Numbers vary across study and methodology, depending on factors such as how such crimes are defined, but they do not show a disproportionate rate of violence among transgender people.
 According to an analysis by the Poynter Institute, transgender people represent 0.1–1.5% of shooters in the US, and make up 0.5–1.6% of the population.
 Experts on gun violence agree that transgender people do not represent a disproportionate threat, with human security professor Laura Dugan calling the threat of transgender shooters "just not a concern".

 In the arts

-In response to Executive Order 14168, The National Endowment for the Arts began forcing all grant applicants to agree not to promote "gender ideology".
+In response to Executive Order 14168, the National Endowment for the Arts began forcing all grant applicants to agree not to promote "gender ideology".

 Following this, the Trump Administration removed from publicly-run museums works which depicted transgender topics or which were made by transgender artists, with The New Yorker describing this by saying that the administration was "just as likely to censor a painting of a trans person by a cis woman as a painting of a cis woman by a trans person".
-One example such was the National Portrait Gallery removing Amy Sherald's painting "Trans Forming America", which depicted The Statue of Liberty as a black trans woman.
+One example such was the National Portrait Gallery removing Amy Sherald's painting "Trans Forming America", which depicted the Statue of Liberty as a Black trans woman.

-Likewise, privately-run institutions began censoring and removing the works of trans artists as well, in what was speculated by some to be a move to appease donors.
+Likewise, privately run institutions began censoring and removing the works of transgender artists as well, in what was speculated by some to be a move to appease donors.

-Transgender writers, especially trans women, reportedly faced extreme difficulty in getting their work published, with many forced to turn to self-publishing in order to bring their work to audiences.
-This too became difficult, however, as payment processors began to demand that platforms censor works related to LGBTQ topics.
+Transgender writers, especially trans women, faced extreme difficulty in getting their work published, with many forced to turn to self-publishing in order to bring their work to audiences.
+However, this too became difficult as payment processors began to demand that platforms censor works related to LGBTQ topics.

+In April 2026, the Federal Communications Commission (FCC) launched a public review of the TV Parental Guidelines ratings system on the inclusion of "gender identity issues" in children's television programming.